beccadouglass/flashcards/README.md

 EXAMPLE REACT APP called FLASHBACK

-Interactive Flashcard app using javascript and ReactJS
+Interactive Flashcard app using Javascript and ReactJS

 This is a guided application built to render flashcards in React.
 It was built as a school project to become familiar with the syntax in React and to solidify JS and React knowledge.